-- In May of 1814 the HBC blockades Red River and seizes 2 NWC canoes and disarms their men.
-On June 10, 1814 John Spencer and an armed HBC force seize the NWC post at the Souris and Assiniboine.
-They seize 479 bags of pemmican, 94 kegs of fat, and 865 pounds of bundled dried meat.
-They take the captured supplies to Brandon House and then to the forks.
-Shortly thereafter, Duncan Cameron captures Mr. House of HBC.
-John Macdonell (NWC) then negotiates a settlement and 200 bags of pemmican are returned to NWC and he releases Mr. House. - On July 21, 1814, Governor Miles Macdonell publishes the second Pemmican Proclamation prohibiting the Metis from hunting on horseback. - On September 15, 1814, Duncan Cameron (NWC) arrests John Spencer (HBC) for pemmican thefts from the NWC. - Late in 1814, disgruntled Selkirk settlers and HBC Irish paramilitary were writing to Duncan Cameron (NWC) asking for transport to Montreal. - On March 23, 1815, Colin Robertson seizes the NWC post at Pembina to complete their blockade of the rivers.
+Macdonell (NWC) then negotiates a settlement and 200 bags of permican are returned to NWC and he releases Mr. House.

+- On July 21, 1814, Governor Miles Macdonell publishes the second Pemmican Proclamation prohibiting the Metis from hunting on horseback. - On September 15, 1814, Duncan Cameron (NWC) arrests John Spencer (HBC) for pemmican thefts from the NWC. - Late in 1814, disgruntled Selkirk settlers and HBC Irish paramilitary were writing to Duncan Cameron (NWC) asking for transport to Montreal. - On March 23, 1815, Colin Robertson seizes the NWC post at Pembina to complete their blockade of the rivers.
 Metis leaders Fraser, Hess and Bostonais Pangman are captured. - The HBC fits out the schooner Cuchillon with cannon and it is sent to the mouth of the Red River to blockade the NWC canoes from Fort William who are coming with supplies for the Athabasca region.
 Lieutenant Holte commands the Cuchillon. - April 18, 1815, the settlers, unhappy with their conditions broke into the HBC stores and took the cannons over to the NWC post at Fort Gilbralter, later when Miles Macdonell appealed to the settlers for help in fending off the Metis of the NWC he was ignored. - On June 7, 1815, Cuthbert Grant established a Metis camp on the west bank of the Red River, four miles downstream from Point Douglas, the colony's headquarters, to cover the departure in NWC canoes for Canada of disaffected colonists (about 42 men).
 Grant's men began to harry the settlement, stealing horses and ploughs, and there were exchanges of fire between the Métis and the remaining settlers.
-In such an encounter at HBC's Fort

-Douglas on 10 June, one of Governor Macdonell's men was killed when a cannon exploded.
+In such an encounter at HBC's Fort Douglas on 10 June, one of Governor Macdonell's men was killed when cannon exploded.
 Many of Selkirk's people went over to the Metis side.
-The Irish hired to prepare the way for the settlement had contracts that had expired on June 1, 1815, these men along with many from the Kildonan party went over to the Metis side and took the NWC offer of transportation to Montreal.

-• On June 15, 1815, the Metis escalated their demands that the settlers leave the forks, under order from Grant, Shaw, Montour and Pangman, the four chiefs of the Metis.
-Peter Fidler, negotiated with the Metis chiefs at their camp at Frog Plain.
+The Irish hired to prepare the way for the settlement had contracts that had expired on June 1, 1815, these men along with many from the Kildonan party went over to the Metis side and took the NWC offer of transportation to Montreal. - On June 15, 1815, the Metis escalated their demands that the settlers leave the forks, under order from Grant, Shaw, Montour and Pangman, the four chiefs of the Metis.
+Peter Fidler negotiated with the Metis chiefs at their camp at Frog Plain.
 On June 20, 1815 Peter Pangman instructed Fidler that no colonists were to remain, but that a limited number of HBC servants might stay, as it was to the advantage of the Metis to have competing trading companies in the area

 As noted previously, this series of events were actually a struggle for control of the pemmican food supplies.
-These provisions were primarily needed for the fur traders working in the north for the two fur companies in the Athabasca Territory, a secondary use was for the Selkirk Settlers food supply.
+These provisions were primarily needed for the fur traders working in the north for the two fur companies in the Athabasca Territory, a secondary use were for the Selkirk Settlers food supply.

 The late 1700s and early 1800s were marked by unstable weather on the plains, and war and disease was prevalent between all groups.
 This all served to exacerbate the competition for food supplies.
-After the Mount Tambora volcano in Indonesia exploded in 1815, sunlight was blocked out and North America had what is called a "Volcanic Winter"; and 1916 was known as the "Year without a Summer".
+After the Mount Tambora volcano in Indonesia exploded in 1815, sunlight was blocked out and North America had what is called a "Volcanic Winter"; and 1916 was known as the

+"Year without a Summer".
 In the winter of 1815-16 the HBC had lost 68 men to famine in the Athabasca Territory - one-fifth of their staff.
 Between 1810 and 1811 there were nine documented cases of famine cannibalism in the HBC Nelson River district.